Ncm9658/nphvz/readme.md

 ## Forums

-- In house forums that have "human only" and "zombie only" forums for communication.
+- In house forums that have "human only" and "zombie only" forums for communication .

 ![Forums](http://i.imgur.com/CLcZj2E.png)